What is Wimbledon

 Joining the Wimbledon Community

 Becoming part of the Wimbledon community is a truly special experience for tennis fans around the world.
 The England Lawn Tennis Club opens its doors each summer, inviting fans to witness the excitement of the championships on Centre Court and the outer courts.
 Whether you’re a lifelong supporter or new to the sport, there are plenty of ways to get involved.
-Purchasing tickets to the tournament allows you to see world-class matches up close, while exploring the historic grounds of the club.
+Purchasing tickets to the tournament allows you to see world-class matches up close while exploring the historic grounds of the club.

 For those looking to deepen their connection, joining MyWimbledon is an excellent way to stay informed and engaged.
 Members receive exclusive updates, behind-the-scenes content, and early access to special events, making it easy to follow the latest news and immerse yourself in the tournament’s rich history.
 The community is welcoming to everyone, from first-time visitors to seasoned attendees, and offers a unique opportunity to share your passion for tennis with fellow enthusiasts.
 By joining the Wimbledon community, you become part of a living tradition that celebrates the very best of the sport at the England Lawn Tennis Club.